 The professionals at Batash Endoscopic Weight Loss Center in NYC understand the BMI classification of morbid obesity and its related comorbidities.
 We understand that it is virtually impossible for a morbidly obese individual to reduce their BMI without medical intervention.

-Our obesity-trained experts can offer non-surgical endoscopic weight loss tools such as Suture Sculpt ESG or the Orbera weight loss balloon to reduce the capacity of their stomachs and promote satiety.
+Our obesity-trained experts can offer non-surgical endoscopic weight loss tools such as Suture Sculpt ESG or the weight loss balloon to reduce the capacity of their stomachs and promote satiety.
 These tools, combined with our comprehensive approach to changing lifestyle behaviors, will lead to sustainable weight loss and improved health.
 Additionally, you will not be facing this journey alone; we will be here every step of the way, supporting you and helping you reach your weight loss goals.

 The first step in regaining your health is to recognize the severity of your condition and take that first proactive step toward getting your health back on track.
 Set up your consultation today to learn more about your options for sustainable weight loss.